mneedham/kaggle-titanic/README.md

     # Version using the ExtraTreesClassifier from scikit-learn
     python titanic-ml.ml

-Exporation of which classifier would work best can be seen at:
+Exploration of which classifier would work best can be seen at:

     python titanic-ml-explore.py